Momijiichigo/Momijiichigo/README.md

 ## About me

 Hello!
-I'm Physics major undergrad student.
+I'm an undergrad physics student!

 I like Rust language! 🦀